|

 format description.

-specified, tracee's memory at locations, pointed to by
+tracee's memory at locations, pointed to by system call

-system call arguments argN and argM (going from arg1 to
+arguments argN and argM (going from arg1 to arg7) is

 hexadecimal format; for example

-:error=errno or :retval=value, then both injection of a
+error=errno or retval=value, then both injection of a fault

-syscall with no side effects is injected instead of -1.
+syscall is injected instead of the default -1.
+The

 injection is being made into every invocation of each